If you are an advanced user of experiments, this detailed topic is for you. If you primarily use flag rollouts, this topic is not as relevant.

 If there is a conflict over how a user should be bucketed, then the first user-bucketing method to be evaluated overrides any conflicting method.

-Let us walk through how the SDK evaluates a decision.
-This chart serves as a comprehensive example that explores all possible factors, including QA tools like specific users and forced variations.
+For comprehensive bucketing view, let us walk through how the SDK evaluates a decision.
+This chart explores all possible factors, including beta features like bucketing ID.

-- The Decide call is executed and the SDK begins its bucketing process.
+- The Activate or Is Enable Feature call is executed and the SDK begins its bucketing process.

-- The SDK ensures that the flag rule is running.
+- The SDK ensures that the experiment is running.

 - If provided, the SDK checks the User Profile Service implementation to determine whether a profile exists for this user ID.
 If it does, the variation is immediately returned and the evaluation process ends.
 Otherwise, proceed to step 5.